jhony1104/AspNetCore.Docs.de-de/aspnetcore/security/blazor/webassembly/hosted-with-identity-server.md

 }
 ```

-In der App-Einstellungsdatei für die Entwicklungsumgebung *(Appsettings.
-Development.json*) im Projektstamm `IdentityServer` beschreibt der Abschnitt den Schlüssel, der zum Signieren von Token verwendet wird. <!-- When deploying to production, a key needs to be provisioned and deployed alongside the app, as explained in the [Deploy to production](#deploy-to-production) section. -->
+In der APP-Einstellungsdatei der Entwicklungsumgebung (*appSettings).
+Development.
+JSON*) im Projektstamm beschreibt der `IdentityServer` Abschnitt den Schlüssel, der zum Signieren von Token verwendet wird. <!-- When deploying to production, a key needs to be provisioned and deployed alongside the app, as explained in the [Deploy to production](#deploy-to-production) section. -->

 ```json
 "IdentityServer": {